KOJba/team-task-manager/README.md

 - *simulation* of software development

 ## About project
 The main functions of this **web application** are to organize, create, track and assign team tasks.
-Users can create their own accounts and share their identification with others, they can create teams with other users, share their progress and organize group projects.
-Members of a team can aslo be assigned one of two roles: team member and manager.
+Users can create their own accounts and share their identification with others, they can create teams with other users, share their progress and organize group tasks.
+Members of a team can also be assigned one of two roles: team member and manager.
 Managers of a team have more options to organize their teams.

 ## How did we develop the app?
 For code development we used NetBeans.
 Java version EE 8 Web and GlassFish server.<br/>